 Now that you have taken a glimpse about how the fourth wave of the industrial revolution came to be, let us explore six areas where it is contributing to their growth massively:

-1. Sensors in supply chain
+1. Sensors in the supply chain

 This helps manufacturers study usage trends that can be further used to inform product development and improve after-sales service offerings.